MindCollaps/ASO/README.md

 - **Effortless Setup**: ASO is designed with user-friendliness in mind.
 Setting up and using the program is a breeze, thanks to clear and intuitive instructions.

+- **Automatic RSA Key Generation**: ASO automatically generates an RSA key for jwt authentication, saving you the hassle of generating one yourself.\
+If you already have an RSA key, you can simply replace the existing key with your own under `./rsa_private_key.pem`

 ## Getting Started

 To run ASO, make sure you have the following prerequisites: